 Contact: Grace Lu

 Canada’s history contains millions of stories, each one weaving itself into our country’s fabric.
-As we mark this country’s 150th year of Confederation, we invite you to join us at three events across campus to contribute your stories to the University of Toronto Thanksgiving Community Cookbook.
+As we mark this country’s 150th year of Confederation, we invite you to contribute your stories to Recipes for Belonging, a project that collects the tales people have to tell about what it means to belong in Toronto and Canada.

+This project lives online, and will culminate in a series of stories featuring the authentic voices of the people we talk to.
 We look forward to seeing you at one of our events to share your stories while sampling some delicious foods.
-You may also contribute via email at email@example.com.
+Connect with us via email, firstname.lastname@example.org, and project blog, belonging150.wordpress.com.

 The Wisdom Photo Project will commemorate Canada’s 150th anniversary through the narrated photo stories of its aging individuals with the aim of exploring discourses around aging and to encourage intergenerational engagement.
 The project will highlight Canada’s momentum over the last 150 years with respect to supporting successful aging through a photo display of seniors from across Canada and their perspectives on what it means to age positively in Canada.

-The Wisdom exhibition will take place at the National Initiative for the Care of the Elderly’s annual conference at Hart House on July 1st, 2017 to coincide with Canada’s 150th anniversary.
+The Wisdom exhibition will take place at the National Initiative for the Care of the Elderly’s annual conference at the Faculty of Social Work on July 4th, 2017 to coincide with Canada’s 150th anniversary.
 It will feature 150 photographs of older adults narrated by their words on aging in Canada.
 Visitors will be encouraged to use the onsite photo booth to add their own photos to the exhibit.
 Following the exhibit, the photos will be hosted at various on-campus venues and archived online.

 Contact: Erin Relyea